Meet Neil Patel, MD, Neurologist, Brain Injury Specialist at Neura Health

 How did your family's medical tradition begin?

-I, I don't know.
-It's, I mean, it started in my parents generation and then went to me and my sister, all my aunts and uncles and cousins all went into different specialties in medicine.
+It started in my parents' generation and then went to me and my sister.
+All my aunts and uncles and cousins all went into different specialties in medicine, and so neurology wasn't taken.
+So luckily that's what I fell into.

 What should patients know about your specialty and care approach?

-So, even if you feel like you're healthy, there might be certain aspects of your life that we can try and optimize and, and get you feeling even better.
+One aspect of, again, sports neurology is performance medicine.
+Even if you feel like you're healthy, there might be certain aspects of your life that we can try and optimize and get you feeling even better.

 For more great content, follow us: